rajiran03/-Software-QA-Engineer---Test-Challenge-2024/README.md

 # -Software-QA-Engineer---Test-Challenge-2024

-**Prerequisites:**
+**Prerequisites: **
 Before running the automated tests, ensure that the following prerequisites are met:
-1. Node.js: Make sure Node.js is installed on your system.
+1.Node.js: Make sure Node.js is installed on your system.
-2. Playwright: Install Playwright globally using npm with the following command:npm install -g @playwright/test 3.Code Editor: You'll need a code editor such as Visual Studio Code, Sublime Text, or Atom to view and edit the test scripts.
+2.Playwright: Install Playwright globally using npm with the following command:npm install -g @playwright/test 3.Code Editor: You'll need a code editor such as Visual Studio Code, Sublime Text, or Atom to view and edit the test scripts.
 4.Installation -To set up the project and install dependencies, follow these steps:
 5.Clone the repository to your local machine: